iiqof/blockchainlittle/README.md

 ## Description

 A small implementation of a blockchain ledger done with Python3 to understand better the technology.
+As it is said, it is only the ledger, without any proof of work, validation, distribution mechanisms.

+This code has the capacity of creating a blockchain as descrived [here](https://unwttng.com/what-is-a-blockchain) [1], and adding blocks with some 'data' or information on them.
+It can also display the blocks and the state of the blockchain can be saved and loadad to/from a file.

+On the file the block is saved as:

+ > @block_index%data_on_the_block$hash_of_previous_block

-Contains two classes:
+This code contains two classes:

 * Block, a block of the blockchain with an indexm the data that the block chain carries and the previous bloc hash.
 * Blockchain, the ledger 'per se'.
 It is formed as a python list of Blocks.

-This code has the capacity of creating a blockchain as descrived [here](https://unwttng.com/what-is-a-blockchain) [1], and adding blocks with some 'data' or information on them.
-It can also display the blocks and the state of the blockchain can be saved and loadad from file.

-On the file the block is saved as:

- > @block_index%data_on_the_block$hash_of_previous_block

 ## Use